 Think about it: Did you ever imagine that one day, you’d have the answer to anything you could possibly ask right at your fingertips?

 Okay, maybe you did, but you probably didn’t picture an iPhone.
-After all, we grew up with cartoons and cheesy sci-fi movies featuring robots and computers that were usually gigantic machines covered in flashing lights (seriously, did they think the more lights, the harder it looks like the machine’s working?).
+After all, we grew up with cartoons and cheesy sci-fi movies featuring robots and computers that were usually gigantic machines covered in flashing lights.
 A few bleeps and bloops later out pops a paper punch card telling you exactly what you need to know.

 Today, we have unprecedented direct access to a world of knowledge—no flashing lights or punch cards required—but we’re also deluged with bad data.
 A recent study examining advice about tinnitus on Facebook, Twitter, and YouTube found misinformation was rampant.
 Best case, you might get false hope—but worst case, you’re plunking down hard-earned cash for supposed cures that aren’t worth a dime.